themeda-devs/themeda-preproc/README.md

 ### Approach

 The pre-processing of the data associated with each data source occurs within a set of sequential stages: acquisition, preparation, chip conversion, chiplet conversion, conversion from chiplets to GeoTIFF files, map-based visualisations, and extracting data along the Northern Australia Tropical Transect (NATT).
-Each data source handler has a directory in the package, containing files implementing these steps: `acquire.py`, `prep.py`, `to_chips.py`, `to_chiplets.py`, and `plot_maps.py` (the conversion from chiplets to GeoTIFF files and the NATT extraction is the same across data sources and so is handled by `chiplet_geotiff.py` and `transect.py`, respectively).
+Each data source handler has a directory in the package, containing files implementing these steps: `acquire.py`, `prep.py`, `to_chips.py`, `to_chiplets.py`, and `plot_maps.py` (the conversion from chiplets to GeoTIFF files, the de-NaN processing, the summary statistics, and the NATT extraction are the same across data sources and so are handled by `chiplet_geotiff.py`, `denan_chiplets.py`, `summary_statistics.py`, and `transect.py`, respectively).
 The steps are executed by passing the appropriate step name as a positional argument to `ecofuture_preproc`.

 > **Note**